-(a) Each Event designated an Off Road Event where crews are permitted to drive outside the provisions of normal civil traffic regulations shall provide at least one Public View Point from which the public can see off road vehicles in competition, which must conform to the minimum requirements set out in this document.
+(a) Each Event designated a Rally / Road Event where crews are permitted to drive outside the provisions of normal civil traffic regulations should provide at least one Public View Point from which the public can see Rally cars in competition (which may include a special stage Start), which must conform to the minimum requirements set out in this document.

-While one Public View Point is the recommended minimum required, organisers should consider the expected numbers and movements of the public, and in conjunction with the Event itinerary and formulate a plan which adequately caters for safe spectating at the Event.
+While one Public View Point is the recommended minimum required, organisers should consider the expected numbers and movements of the public, in conjunction with the Event itinerary and formulate a plan which adequately caters for safe spectating at the Event.

 - (b) Each designated Public View Point must be set up and equipped with a minimum of facilities as outlined in this document. - (c) Public instructions must be issued and must conform to a minimum standard format, and include the standard disclaimer available from Motorsport Australia, together with standard advice on public safety.
-This advice should also be provided to residential properties through which the Track runs. - (d) Organisers must take reasonable steps to ensure that the public use the designated viewing points.
+This advice should also be provided to residential properties situated on competition stages. - (d) Organisers must take all reasonable steps to ensure that public use the designated viewing points.

-Appropriate steps to achieve this may include only publicising the official Public View Points and providing those Public View Points with facilities that make them more attractive to the public than other locations.
+Appropriate steps to achieve this may include publicising the official Public View Points and also providing those Public View Points with facilities that make them more attractive than other locations.